2021 Suffolk County Council election

 The 2021 Suffolk County Council election took place on 6 May 2021 as part of the 2021 local elections in the United Kingdom.
 All 75 councillors were elected from 63 electoral divisions, which return either one or two county councillors each, by first-past-the-post voting, for a four-year term of office.

 Voters who live in divisions which elect two councillors (12 divisions) are entitled to cast a maximum of two votes, while those living in divisions only electing one councillor (51 divisions) are only entitled to cast one vote.

-The council is subject to a Local Government Boundary Commission for England review where it is proposed to reduce the number of councillors from 75 to 70.
-The recommendations were due to be implemented at this election but were deferred to the scheduled 2025 Suffolk County Council election owing to the COVID-19 pandemic.
+The council was subject to a Local Government Boundary Commission for England review.
+The commission published final recommendations in September 2021, after the election, and the Suffolk (Electoral Changes) Order 2022 reduced the number of councillors from 75 to 70 for the next county council election, which was postponed from 2025 to 2026.